 • Symptomatic management of sexual, bladder, and bowel dysfunction can improve fertility in patients with multiple sclerosis.

 Management of infertility depends on the specific cause, although in some cases a cause is not found.
-Assisted reproductive technology can be used for multiple sclerosis patients experiencing infertility, but with caution.
-Patients should carefully discuss their options with the fertility specialist, and it may be advisable to avoid GnRH agonists due to an increased risk of relapse.
-A Danish cohort study found that rates of live births after assisted reproductive technology were similar between women with multiple sclerosis and healthy controls (24).
+Assisted reproductive technology can be used for patients with multiple sclerosis experiencing infertility.
+A Danish cohort study found that rates of live births after assisted reproductive technology were similar between women with multiple sclerosis and healthy controls (29).

 Sexual dysfunction management should also be directed toward the suspected cause of symptoms.
 Vaginal dryness or pain can be aided by lubricants or topical estrogens.
 Removal of medications, such as anticholinergic and antidepressant drugs, may also be necessary to help sexual dysfunction.
 Therapy may be recommended for psychosocial aspects of sexual dysfunction, as well as for depression.

 Bladder and bowel dysfunction.
-Bowel and bladder dysfunction are frequently seen but often ignored in the multiple sclerosis population.
+Bowel and bladder dysfunction are frequently seen but often ignored in patients with multiple sclerosis.
 Urinary urgency is typically treated with anticholinergic medications, which are available in both immediate-release as well as extended-release formulations.
 For patients with refractory symptoms, another option is intravesical botulinum toxin injections.
-A small study found that the use of onabotulinum toxin A intravesical injections in 31 women with multiple sclerosis significantly improved urinary symptoms, sexual functioning, and psychological status (20).
+A small study found that the use of onabotulinum toxin A intravesical injections in 31 women with multiple sclerosis significantly improved urinary symptoms, sexual function, and psychological status (23).
 For patients with persistent urinary retention, clean intermittent catheterization is often necessary to fully empty the bladder and prevent urinary tract infections.

 Bowel dysfunction includes symptoms of constipation as well as bowel incontinence.
 Constipation is typically managed with bulking agents, adequate hydration, and a high fiber diet.
 Laxatives may be used for more refractory cases including osmotic or stimulant laxatives but may produce incontinence.
 Bowel incontinence remains a difficult symptom to treat and inquiry into the underlying cause is necessary, as chronic constipation and fecal impaction can cause overflow incontinence which would only worsen with antimotility agents.
 Typically, a more structured bowel regimen is recommended to decrease the unpredictability of bowel movements.

 Phosphodiesterase V inhibitors.
 Medications such as PDE-5 inhibitors are widely used in men to manage erectile dysfunction due to various conditions, including spinal cord injuries.
 Phosphodiesterase V inhibitors block the enzyme that breaks down nitric oxide-cyclic guanosine monophosphate (cGMP).
-With increased cGMP, there is increased cavernosal blood flow and smooth muscle relaxation in the penis, leading to increased erectile function.
+With increased cGMP, there is increased cavernous blood flow and smooth muscle relaxation in the penis, leading to increased erectile function.
 Researchers were optimistic that the same mechanism could allow women to benefit from PDE-5 inhibitors through increased clitoral blood flow.
-But a large, double-blinded study of 781 women with female sexual arousal disorder found no difference between sildenafil and placebo in sexual satisfaction and global efficacy questionnaires (02).
-The use of PDE5i in multiple sclerosis patients has mainly been studied in male populations with positive but conflicting results.
-In a double-blinded study of men with multiple sclerosis and erectile dysfunction in Iran, sildenafil [PDE5i] performed only slightly better than placebo for improved erections (32.8% vs 17.6%) (43).
-But a similarly designed double-blinded study in the United Kingdom and the United States found a 4-fold increase in improved erections for sildenafil in males with multiple sclerosis and erectile dysfunction (97% vs 26%) (18).
-Only 1 trial has been performed with sildenafil in women with multiple sclerosis and sexual dysfunction.
-There was a statistically significant increase in lubrication but no change in quality-of-life measures (Dasqupta et al 2004).
+However, a large, double-blinded study of 781 women with female sexual arousal disorder found no difference between sildenafil and placebo in sexual satisfaction and global efficacy questionnaires (02).
+The use of PDE5i in patients with multiple sclerosis has mainly been studied in male populations with positive but conflicting results.
+In a double-blinded study of men with multiple sclerosis and erectile dysfunction in Iran, sildenafil performed only slightly better than placebo in improving erections (32.8% vs. 17.6%) (49).
+However, a similarly designed double-blinded study in the United Kingdom and the United States found a 4-fold increase in improved erections for sildenafil in men with multiple sclerosis and erectile dysfunction (97% vs. 26%) (21).
+Only one trial has been performed with sildenafil in women with multiple sclerosis and sexual dysfunction.
+There was a statistically significant increase in lubrication but no change in quality-of-life measures (14).
 These results in women are representative of the overall disappointing PDE5i results for female sexual dysfunction.